ro-lex404/FloatChat/README.md

 set GEMINI_API_KEY="your-gemini-api-key-here"
 ```

+### Steps 4 through 6 are optional since we already include the required files for running the application on data from August 2020.
+However if you want to use for other months and years you have to follow these steps.

+### 4. Delete existing files (Best practice)
+Delete `argo_faiss.index`, `argo_profile_summaries.csv` and `argo_metadata1.csv` to avoid file conflicts in further steps.

-### 4. Download NetCDF Files (Optional step if you want to work with data of other years)
+### 5. Download NetCDF Files
-Run download_ncfiles.py and then csv_file_obtained.py to download the raw files and then convert it to csv to obtain argo_metadata1.csv
+Run download_ncfiles.py and then csv_file_obtained.py to download the raw files and then convert it to csv to obtain `argo_metadata1.csv`
 ```bash
 #This script will generate csv file containing all columns like float_id, cycle_number, latitude, longitude, datetime, pressure, temperature, salinity, pres_qc, sal_qc, temp_qc
 python download_ncfiles.py
 python csv_file_obtained.py
 ```

-### 5. Prepare Data Files
+### 6. Prepare Data Files (requires `argo_metadata1.csv`)
 The RAG system requires a vector index and pre-processed summary files.
 Run the provided data preparation script to generate them.

 ```bash